Permutations with a fixed number of occurrences of a monotone pattern: The pattern

-Note that $\sigma$ is of size $k-1 + i$ and $\tau$ is of size $n-k+j$.
+Note that $\sigma$ is of size $k-1 + a$ and $\tau$ is of size $n-k+c$, where $k$ is the position of $\beta_1$ in $p$.
 Also note that $\sigma$ and $\tau$ do not contain $\beta_1$, so each must have at least one fewer $321$ pattern than $p$.
 Furthermore, the number of $321$ patterns that $\sigma$ has is exactly the number of $321$ patterns that $q$ has which only include entries before $b_1$, and entries after $b_1$ and smaller than $b_1$; let $s$ be this number.
 Similarly the number of $321$ patterns that $\tau$ has is exactly the number of $321$ patterns that $q$ has which only include entries before $b_1$ and larger than $b_1$, and entries after $b_1$; let $t$ be this number.

 Now, set